Tips for Managing a Virtual Sales Team

 Virtual sales teams have become a common way of doing business.
 Thanks to technology that lets salespeople work productively from home offices or anywhere else in the world, a good virtual sales team is a win-win situation.
 Your salespeople get the flexibility and convenience of working where they wish, and you get to build a geographically diverse sales team without needing to sink capital into building official “offices” all over the country—or the world.
 The tough part is building the right team.

 Most good salespeople are strongly self-motivated, but any virtual employee needs to take this trait to the next level.
-A virtual sales team often operates without day-to-day supervision, and possibly doesn't speak to another co-worker for days on end.
-Every member of the team needs to be comfortable with this isolation and must be able to keep producing without a manager standing over his shoulder.
+A virtual salesperson often operates without day-to-day supervision and possibly doesn't speak to another co-worker for days on end.
+Every member of the team needs to be comfortable with this isolation and must be able to keep producing without a manager standing over their shoulder.

 There are plenty of technological marvels available to help you and your virtual team to work smarter.
 Get webcams for all of your salespeople (and yourself) and use video conferencing to meet.
 Set up a CRM that everyone can use from their own computers, preferably a CRM service that doesn't require software installation.
 Whatever the need, there's probably a software package or Internet service that can meet it.

 You've flung your salespeople out into the world, but you can't afford to forget about them.
-You should set up regular meetings (via the aforementioned video conferencing) with your team and go over any sales-related issues.
+You should set up regular meetings with your team and go over any sales-related issues.
 It's also a good idea to call or conference with individual salespeople so that you can touch base with them and find out how they're doing.